-Hope House Spokane
+Hope House Respite Center

 At Hope House, women discover a pathway from homelessness to housed- gaining the stability, care, and resources they need to reclaim their lives and thrive.